evertonGil/fornecedores-casamento/README.md

 Application made for supplier comparation and registration, specyfic for weddings things like decoration, photograpy, buffet, party etc..

-This was made with nodeJS, html, css, bootstrap e javascript ES6 without Polyfills or transpilers to javascript ES5, so this application works only in chrome by now, but in the future maybe would works
+This was made with nodeJS, html, css, bootstrap e javascript ES6 with Polyfills and babel.

 Features:
 - Form register of supplier